canarybuilds/zulip/templates/zerver/help/desktop-app-install-guide.md

         sudo snap install zulip

-3. Run Zulip from your app launcher, or with `zulip` from a terminal.
+3. Run Feniks Chat from your app launcher, or with `zulip` from a terminal.

 <!-- TODO why dpkg? -->